When you think of a wolf, one of the first things that probably comes to mind is their loud howl at a full moon.

 They have sharp teeth and are extremely strong, which helps them take down their prey.

 They can run fast and don’t get tired very easily, so they can outrun anything that might be trying to chase them.

-Wolves also have sharp eyesight, and excellent senses of hearing and smelling.
+Wolves also have sharp eyesight, and an excellent sense of hearing and smell.
 While a bear or a mountain lion might be able to attack a single wolf all by itself, they are no match for a pack of wolves that travel together.